Scratching an itch.

 With The Surge 2, once again the developers at Deck13 Interactive are trying to scratch that itch for gamers who love that brutal style of an action role-playing game.
 And by making some great changes to the combat while also streamlining the exploration aspect of the world, The Surge 2 is a game which does an exceptional job at filling that Dark Souls void.

 While The Surge had you playing as a protagonist named Warren, this time around you’ll create a character with a few customisable options.
-With this character you’ll explore Jericho City, which serves as the main backdrop of the game.
-Almost immediately The Surge 2 starts to show you how the environment is interconnected as you begin to unlock shortcuts within the world.
+With this character you’ll explore Jericho City, which serves as the main backdrop of The Surge 2.
+Almost immediately you’ll start to see how the environment is interconnected as you begin to unlock shortcuts within the world.
 In attempting to teach you this the early moments of the game are quite linear, basically so that you don’t get lost.
 But once you’re out in the more open hub world, that’s when you can start to do a bit more exploration.

 Enemies have power levels above their heads which give the player an indication of how difficult the encounter might be.
 That will be your general warning whether you’re heading in the right direction in relation to the where the game is trying to pull you towards.
 Characters that you’ll meet will give you good information regarding visual landmarks that you can look out for in the world.
 It does a great job at that, I never felt lost unsure of where I was supposed to be going next.